JummyJoeJackson/AI-Chess-Bot/README.md

 # AI Chess Bot

 This is my submission to ChessHacks 2025.
-It's a chess bot powered by a Convolutional Neural Network that evaluates the scores of different game states and feeds that information into a optimized Minimax Algorithm.
+It's a chess bot powered by a Convolutional Neural Network that evaluates the scores of different game states and feeds that information directly into an optimized Minimax Algorithm.

 ## Directory Structure